 EB3 is administered in a single dose, and its stability means it does not have to be stored in a deep freeze, a helpful attribute when drugs have to be shipped by riverboat, on unpaved roads, or by helicopter in a brutally hot climate.
-The three antibody approach also may increase the chances of effectiveness over time, since the virus is known to mutate in different outbreaks.
+The triple-antibody approach is designed to target the Ebola virus at multiple points since the virus is known to mutate in different outbreaks.
 Each antibody binds to different sites on the virus, which increases the overall cocktail‘s chance of blocking a mutated Ebola virus.

-“The three antibody approach also may increase the chances of effectiveness over time, since the virus is known to mutate in different outbreaks.”
+“The triple-antibody approach is designed to target the Ebola virus at multiple points since the virus is known to mutate in different outbreaks.”

 EB3 is part of the WHO’s ethical framework known as Monitored Emergency Use of Unregistered and Investigational Interventions (MEURI), which establishes certain criteria for access to investigational therapeutics outside of clinical trials.
 Our Ebola team secured various regulatory approvals, country approvals, and import licenses to deliver EB3 to providers on the ground in Kinshasa and then transport it to the location of the more recent outbreak.
 Again, this was a masterclass in internal teamwork and collaboration with outside organizations: our colleague Sumathi Sivapalasingam was emailing with WHO at four in the morning and getting regular, critical updates by phone.
 Leah Lipsich was similarly in close contact with our partners at BARDA, ensuring everyone was in the loop and pushing towards the same goal.